 and Dora (3).

 “Being able to go swimming every day.”
 Lena.

 “Having a temperature on the first day.”
 Lena.

 How to do it

-Thomas Cook offers seven nights at Ocean Beach Club by Sunwing in Playa del Cura, from £373 per person on a self-catering basis and £560 per person on all-inclusive basis.
-Prices are based on a family of four with two children under 14 years old, and include flights from Gatwick.
+Thomas Cook offers seven nights at Ocean Beach Club by Sunwing in Playa del Cura, from £1,239 per family (based on a family of four) on a self- catering basis.
+For an additional £790 the whole family can go all-inclusive.
+Prices are based on two adults and two children under 14 years sharing a ground-floor, sea-view terrace room, departing from London Gatwick on 30 May 2019, with standard luggage, resort transfers, 24-hour Connected Service and ATOL protection.
 Excursions to Aqualand and on the Yellow Submarine Gran Canaria are available at extra cost.

 Published in the Family 2019 issue, distributed with the Jan/Feb 2019 issue of National Geographic Traveller (UK)